How to Propagate a Jade Plant

 • Do not allow them to dry or callous for too long as they may shrivel up.

-3. Completing Leaf Cutting Propagation
+3. Complete Leaf Cutting Propagation

 • Dust or coat the end of your leaf cutting in rooting hormone.

-• Lay the leaf on top of the soil mixture.
+• Prepare the pot with succulent soil mix.
+Then, lay the entire leaf on top of the soil mixture.

-• Place the leaf-cutting in a bright warm spot, not in direct light from the sun.
+• Cover with a light dusting of soil.
+After that, place the entire leaf-cutting in a bright warm spot, not in direct light from the sun.

 • Do not water until roots have formed.
 You can mist lightly daily if the air is arid.
+Water once roots have formed and new growth is apparent.

 How to Propagate a Jade Plant in Water

 The water method is favored by many, as it is very easy and provides quicker results.
 You can also do the water method from your leaf cuttings.
+Here’s hot to do it:

 1. Snip off a stem of 4 to 6 inches from a healthy, mature Jade plant.